vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/2-BasicSetupToDevelopInVTEXIO.md

 # Basic setup to develop in VTEX IO

-Any development in VTEX IO beings with the **Toolbelt**, our CLI (Command Line Interface) that allows you to login, develop new apps and manage already installed ones.
+Any development in VTEX IO begins with the **Toolbelt**, our CLI (Command Line Interface) that allows you to login, develop new apps and manage already installed ones.

 ## VTEX IO Toolbelt